OldNGreyBMR/aupost/README.md

 3.1 Make sure you have entered your own postcode in your Zen Cart admin by going to: Configuration > shipping/packaging > postal code
 3.2 Upload the 'includes' folder to the root folder of your Zen Cart store.
 3.3 A CSS file is uploaded to \includes\templates\template_default\css\.
 A new icon file is uploaded \includes\templates\template_default\images\icons.
-        Upload the icons folder and the css folder to the template use don you site.
+        Upload the icons folder and the css folder to the template used on your site.
 3.4 In Admin go to: modules > shipping > Australia Post > click install 3.5 Under 'Auspost API Key', enter your 36 digit API key.
 3.6 Add the Tax Class defined in Zen Cart.
 Australian Postage includes GST.
 Overseas postage is GST exempt (tax free).
 3.7 Scroll down and click 'update'.

+If you have a previous version of the module installed, uninstall the existing version then reinstall.

 Congratulations!
 You have now successfully installed the Australia Post Shipping Module.